giocosmiano/exploring-spring-boot-2/ch04-testing-with-spring-boot/readme.md

    overlooked the fact that some construct in Spring, such as annotations, can trip me up easily and cause a function with different outcome.
 The last time I worked on `server-side MVC` was more than 7yrs ago on a [Grails](https://grails.org/) project.

- - The issue, I thought, is that the [Thymeleaf](https://www.thymeleaf.org/) configuration I had was wrong (or perhaps I have some missing property item) that causes `WebFlux` and `Thymeleaf` not working together, thus having the `Controller` to return the name of the `page` as oppose to redirecting to the `page` itself.
+ - The issue, I thought, is that one of the [Thymeleaf](https://www.thymeleaf.org/) configuration I had was wrong (or perhaps I have a missing property item) that causes [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux) and [Thymeleaf](https://www.thymeleaf.org) not to work together, thus having the `Controller` to return the name of the `page` as oppose to redirecting to the `page` itself.

  - As it turns out, I have the `Controller` annotated with `@RestController` rather than `@Controller`.
 Bottom line, use `@RestController` if running a `client-side MVC` model where `Controller` is just pure `ReST` services (no server-side page